quick2063706271/DonateNow/README.md

 ### Userflow for regular users
 1. Log in to the webpage using the following configuration:
     ```
-    Username: andyy2000
+    Username: user@user.com
-    Password: andy
+    Password: user
     ```

 2. Click on MY PROFILE on the top right corner to review user profile
+    <br/> - If not logged in, message will prompt user to log in before proceed.
     <br/> - By clicking on different tabs in the left panel, the user can edit personal information, review history, or to submit feedback for review.

 3. Click on WISH LIST on the top right corner to review all items the user have wishlisted
+    <br/> - If not logged in, message will prompt user to log in before proceed.
     <br/> - User can click on each post in WISH LIST to review the post in detail.

 4. Click on DONATE NOW on the top right corner to post a new donation
+    <br/> - User must fill in all required areas to publish posts.
-    <br/> - A partial-completed post creation will not be published successfully.
+    <br/> - Click on PUBLISH to submit post form, error message will prompt if not all areas are filled.
+    <br/> - If successfully published, users will be automatically directed to post page.

-5. Click on the SEARCH button on the top center to obtain a list of all posts
+5. Click on the SEARCH button on the top center to obtain a list of all posts chronologically
     <br/> - User can enter keywords in the search bar to search for results that contain the input.
     <br/> - User can filter the search results by selecting from the list of dropdowns.

-6. Click on a post in the search result to review the post in detail.
+6. Click on a post in the search/wishlist result to review the post in detail.
+    <br/> - Click on LOGIN TO SEE MORE if the user not logged in.
-    <br/> - Status will be shown on the top right corner if the item is already wishlisted or transaction has been done.
+    <br/> - Status will be shown on the top right corner depends on owner/viewer, besides some buttons they can click to change status.
     <br/> - Click on ADD TO WISHLIST to add this item to the user's wishlist.
-    <br/> - Click on REQUEST NOW to be directed to a page for requesting the item.
+    <br/> - Click on REQUEST NOW to be directed to a dialogue for requesting the item.
+    <br/> - Click on CHOOSE DONEE to be directed to a dialogue for donor to choose donee >
+    <br/> - Click on COMPLETED or FAILED to a page for indicate transaction result>

 7. Click on FAQ in the bottom footbar to find a list of all frequently asked questions.